The Springfields Academy

 • Early reading

-• Early mark making
+• Early mark making and writing

-• Early numeracy
+• Early Maths

 • Understanding of the world